hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507653v2-jobhop-a-large-scale-dataset-of-career-trajectories.md

 ---
 layout: default
-title: JobHop: A Large-Scale Dataset of Career Trajectories
+title: "JobHop: A Large-Scale Dataset of Career Trajectories"
 ---

 # JobHop: A Large-Scale Dataset of Career Trajectories